-For the above supported third-party applications, there is a maximum number of virtual machines allowed in a BE6000 or BE7000 deployment using Cisco Unified Communications Virtualization Hypervisor or Cisco Unified Communications Virtualization Foundation licensing.
+For permitted third-party applications, there is a maximum number of virtual machines allowed in a BE6000, BE7000, and Cisco UCS server deployment using Cisco Unified Communications Virtualization Hypervisor or Cisco Unified Communications Virtualization Foundation licensing.

-In a BE6000 or BE7000 deployment with one physical server, up to three third-party applications may run on the server.
-Where two physical servers are present in a deployment, a maximum of six third-party application virtual machines may be installed across the two servers.
+In a BE6000 or BE7000 deployment with one physical server, up to three third-party virtual machines may run on the server.
 For larger deployments, a maximum of three times the number of physical servers is permitted.
 The allowed quantity of third-party virtual machines can be deployed across physical servers in any combination.
 For example, with two physical servers, the six virtual machines can be distributed evenly across both, all, or one physical server.

 To ensure there is no over subscription of memory, you must set up all coresident virtual machines with a physical memory reservation equivalent to the vRAM setting.
 For example, if a virtual machine is configured with 4GB of vRAM, you must assign a physical memory reservation of 4GB.

 To virtualize a BE6000 or BE7000 server, the hypervisor requires physical memory to host and run the virtual machines.
 To ensure that virtual machines have sufficient resources, this memory overhead must be taken into account to avoid resource oversubscription.
 ESXi 5.0 and 5.1 hosts must reserve 2 GB RAM for this overhead.
 ESXi 5.5 hosts must reserve 4 GB RAM.